When you deal with us, we need to collect certain information about you. This is so we know who you are and how we can help you.

 Checking your identity is one of the ways we protect your privacy.

-We ask for proof of identity documents and information the first time you contact us.
-We will conduct a face-to-identity check to confirm you are the person on the identity documents.
+We ask for evidence of identity documents and information the first time you contact us.
+We use these documents to complete identity confirmation.
+As part of this process, we will conduct a face-to-identity check to confirm you are the person on the identity documents.

-There may be times when we need to verify the identity documents and information you provide us.
-For example, we can verify the details of your driver’s licence with the relevant state or territory authority.
+There may be times when we need to confirm the identity documents and information you provide us.
+For example, we can confirm the details of your driver’s licence with the relevant state or territory authority.

-And each time you visit us, or contact us by phone or online, we’ll ask you some questions to check we’re speaking to the right person.
-This is how we make sure we don’t give your information to the wrong person, or someone pretending to be you.
+Each time you visit us, or contact us by phone or online, we’ll ask you some questions to check we’re speaking to the right person.
+This is known as a security check or proof of record ownership.
+This is how we keep your information safe and private.
+We must not give your information to the wrong person, or someone pretending to be you.